restarian/brace_document_navlink/docs/specification/unit_test_output.md

       * ✓ with a nested structure and incomplete data object that has only one line of page text and an link url and the title option used
       * ✓ with a nested structure and incomplete data object that has a barebones navlink identifier
       * with a nested structure and incomplete data object and using content
-        * ✓ in content variant A
+        * ✓ with content variant A
-        * ✓ in content variant B
+        * ✓ with content variant B
-        * ✓ in content variant C
+        * ✓ with content variant C
-        * ✓ in content variant D
+        * ✓ with content variant D
-        * ✓ in content variant E
+        * ✓ with content variant E
-        * ✓ in content variant F
+        * ✓ with content variant F
-        * ✓ in content variant F and forcing win32 platform type for line breaks
+        * ✓ with content variant F and forcing win32 platform type for line breaks
-        * ✓ in content variant F and forcing posix platform type for line breaks
+        * ✓ with content variant F and forcing posix platform type for line breaks

   * using stop further progression methodology for dependencies in: otherAPI.js
     * the other API members such as